 The Map may display differently and have different functionality depending on the internet browser you use.
 If you are unable to download it, contact Law Mutual (WA) on (08) 9324 8623 and we will endeavour to email you a useable PDF.

-The Guidelines address the need for these and other activities in a structured way and rovide details of potential processes or activities to meet each of the requirements; however, the ‘appropriate activity’ will vary from practice to practice.
+The Guidelines also provide details of potential processes or activities (referred to as ‘Controls’) to meet each of the requirements; however, the appropriate Controls will vary from practice to practice.

 - Comprehensive service delivery for the client